 Do you have to be an employee to make a workplace injury claim? – View Our Guide

-Injured at work, my rights?
-If you are not a full-time employee, you may be wondering whether or not you could claim for compensation.
 You may have even used an accident at work compensation calculator online and want to know if we can get you that amount.
-Read on to discover more.

 Select A Section

-- Must you be an employee to claim for workplace injury?
+- Do you need to be an employee to claim for a workplace injury?

 - On what grounds can you make a personal injury claim?